Karumba, Queensland: Geography

 Karumba is in the Gulf Country region of Queensland, 71 km by road from Normanton and 2159 km from the state capital, Brisbane.
 Karumba is within the Shire of Carpentaria, the administrative headquarters of which is in Normanton.
 The town is sited at the mouth of the Norman River, and enjoys the distinction of being the only town along the southern Gulf of Carpentaria that is within sight of the Gulf itself (the Gulf's extensive tidal flats prohibits settlement elsewhere along its shore).

 The rare Morning Glory cloud rolls through Karumba in the early hours of some mornings in September and October.

+Karumba Point Beach is the only beach in the region that is accessible by bitumen road, and is renowned for its sunset views over the Gulf of Carpentaria.

+The port at Karumba is around the mouth of the Norman River where it enters the Gulf of Carpentaria (approx 17.482°S 140.8368°E).
+Most of the wharves are located in the Norman River at the town of Karumba.
+The port is used for the export of minerals, seafood,and cattle and for the import of goods needed by local communities, including those on Mornington Island.
+It is operated by Ports North, headquartered in Cairns.

 Karumba Airport is on Fielding Street.
 There are no regular commercial services from this airport; the nearest regular services are available at Normanton Airport.

 History

+Before European colonisation and expropriation, the Karumba region had been inhabited for thousands of years by the Gangalidda and Waanyi peoples, who are the traditional custodians of the land.
+They relied on the rich marine resources and fertile coastal plains for sustenance.